 We continue to see a significant increase in student mental health issues, such as anxiety and depression, related to academic and social pressure and social media issues.
-As we return to full-day instruction, having a trusted adult on campus will support student's success academically, socially, and emotionally.
+Due to the pandemic, our students were less connected to school and their peers.
+The data is showing a leveling off in students connections to school and we continue to have a need to ensure all students are connected to a trusted adult on campus who will support their success academically, socially, and emotionally.

-Metric/Indicator Baseline/Actual Outcome Expected Outcome Increased Advisory participation Use beginning of the year Advisory survey as baseline 10% increase in positive views of Advisory Increased student connectedness Use 2020 CHKS as baseline 10% increase in students who feel connected to caring adult Increased teacher awareness of culturally responsive teaching Use beginning of the year survey as baseline 20% increase in teachers' understanding and use of culturally responsive teaching methods Increase parent participation Use beginning of the year parent survey as a baseline 10% increase in parent participation
+Metric/Indicator Baseline/Actual Outcome Expected Outcome Increased Advisory participation Use beginning of the year Advisory survey as baseline 10% increase in positive views of Advisory Increased student connectedness Use 2021 CHKS as baseline 10% increase in students who feel connected to caring adult Increase parent participation Use beginning of the year parent survey as a baseline 10% increase in parent participation